 - your username for logging into various systems will start with your last name followed by initials and possibly a number.

 - your full email address is email@example.com.
-This is where we are supposed to send any correspondence that includes student information covered under FERPA.
+This is where we send any correspondence that includes student information covered under FERPA.
 Please do not give anyone else access to this account.

 Setting a Password